 We’d encourage you not to rely too much on overused ‘one size fits all’ artist and band bio generators found on the web.
 You’ll end up with a generic biography that looks like everyone else’s, and possibly undersell yourself as an artist!

 So take some time to think about your audience—who is the bio for?
-Make several versions for several audiences: website visitors, the public on your social media and streaming platforms, for festival submissions and for the press.
+Make several versions for several audiences: website visitors, the public on your social media and streaming platforms, for festival submissions, and for press.

 A general rule of thumb is that you should have three copies of your artist biography.
 These range from; short (50 words), medium (80-100 words) and long (100-120 words).